 Support for PAS During The Holidays

 At Clearway Clinic we have been helping women for over 20 years who are struggling with abortion decisions from their past.
 We have group sessions, one on one sessions or can refer you to other opportunities for healing.
 We know that PAS can be painful to navigate at any time of the year, but the holidays can be especially difficult.
 Please do not wait to seek help.
-Contact us to schedule a free, confidential appointment with one of our post-abortion advocates today.
+Contact us to schedule a free, confidential appointment with one of our after-abortion advocates today.